 LTACH Model of Success: Trinity Mother Frances Hospitals and Clinics – Tyler TX

 As the U.S. population has aged, many hospitals have struggled with capacity issues.
 Such institutions often find themselves with many patients who have received appropriate treatment, but are still too fragile to be discharged to a rehabilitation hospital, nursing home or similar step-down facility.
-Several years ago, Trinity Mother Frances Hospitals and Clinics faced exactly this challenge.
+Several years ago, CHRISTUS Trinity Mother Frances Health System faced exactly this challenge.
 Community Hospital Corporation (CHC) stepped in with a solution.

-Trinity Mother Frances Hospitals and Clinics (TMF) is a highly regarded, faith-based, not-for-profit health system located in Tyler, Texas.
+CHRISTUS Trinity Mother Frances Health System (CTMFH) is a highly regarded, faith-based, not-for-profit health system located in Tyler, Texas.
 The system includes a tertiary hospital, two critical access hospitals, an inpatient rehab hospital, and Trinity Clinic, a multispecialty physician group.

-Several years ago, TMF was struggling with capacity issues.
+Several years ago, CTMFH was struggling with capacity issues.
 Its 350-bed hospital was at full capacity, with a large number of patients who were simply not ready to be discharged to a step-down facility.
-TMF needed a solution—and fast.
-Then, in 2003, TMF tapped CHC to conduct a feasibility study for a proposed LTACH on TMF’s campus.
+CTMFH needed a solution—and fast.
+Then, in 2003, CTMFH tapped CHC to conduct a feasibility study for a proposed long-term acute care hospital, or LTACH, on CTMFH’s campus.

 “It’s been a team effort between Trinity Mother Frances, CHC and ContinueCARE.
 We all have a common goal to create the right patient care environment to help patients get well.”